 Angkor Wat temples

-We were looking forward to see Angkor Wat.
-We have been there over 10 years ago where a sealed road was a dream, when the trip from the airport to the hotel was on a back of a motorbike on a red dirt road, without helmets of course.
-It was the time when the town was so small that the main square was the evening head quarter for the back packers exchanging information.
-It was the time when the price of my 4M digital point-and-shot camera was as high as the price of today’s full sensor DSLR.
-I was so stupid to buy it…..or maybe not because I still have these photos that remember me a fantastic trip.
+We were looking forward to seeing Angkor Wat.
+We went there over 20 years ago when a sealed road was a dream, when the trip from the airport to the hotel was on the back of a motorbike on a red dirt road, without helmets of course.

-The trip is not just the final destination, the trip is the road to the final destination and we experienced some incredible situations, some lovely food, although quite spicy :), we met so many charming locals, always with a smile.
+The trip is not just the final destination, the trip is the road to the final destination and we experienced some incredible situations, and some lovely food, although quite spicy :), we met so many charming locals, always with a smile.

-It was a fantastic travel photography trip where I could capture so many beautiful images, landscaping, markets, temples, people.
+It was a fantastic travel photography trip where I could capture so many beautiful images, landscaping, markets, temples, and people.
 It was somehow a trip I started 10 years ago, with my first digital camera and many Angkor Wat photos to think back

 I cannot say how is Angkor Wat today.
-What I can show is how was Angkor Wat 15 years ago, and hopefully it has not changed too much.
+What I can show is how was Angkor Wat 20 years ago, and hopefully, it has not changed too much.
 It was of course a popular place to visit however the area is so big that the crowd of tourists did not invade every corner.

 Travel & Photography Tips